 Late in 2020, Samsung threw budget shoppers a bone with the Galaxy S20 FE, which stands for “Fan Edition.”
 This cheaper version of the Galaxy S20 acts almost like a Galaxy S20e.
-And you know what, our readers absolutely love it.
+And you know what, we absolutely loved it.
 Hint hint, Samsung.

 Samsung Galaxy S20 fast facts:

-- The Galaxy S20 series launched with Android 10 and will receive Android 11 before the end of 2020.
+- The Galaxy S20 series launched with Android 10 and received Android 11 in late 2020.
 Android 12 will likely follow in 2021, with Android 13 probably being the final upgrade.

-- The starting price of the Samsung Galaxy S20 Ultra is $1,399, making it one of the most expensive “normal” smartphones Samsung’s ever launched.
+- The starting price of the Samsung Galaxy S20 Ultra is $1,399.
+This makes it one of the most expensive “normal” smartphones Samsung’s ever launched.

 - The Galaxy S20 FE features the same processor and a lot of the same integral specs as the rest of the S20 series.
-However, it doesn’t feature many of the premium build materials and cuts corners in other areas to keep the price low.
+However, it doesn’t feature many of the premium build materials.
+It also cuts corners in other areas to keep the price low.

 - In 2020, the price of the Galaxy S20 was $999, while the Galaxy S20 Plus was $1,199.
 Thankfully, the Galaxy S20 FE starts at a mere $699.
 It’s pretty obvious why that one is so popular.